BitsForPeople/esp-heatshrink/README.md

 The original heatshrink is made into a component for use in ESP-IDF builds and speed-optimized for 32 bit architectures like the ESP32s', including new and faster pattern-match search functions.

-The new search functions take advantage of Xtensa instruction set features when built for Xtensa-based ESP32 MCUs (ESP32, ESP32-S2, ESP32-S3).
+The new search functions take advantage of Xtensa's "zero-overhead loops" when built for supporting Xtensa-based ESP32 MCUs (ESP32, ESP32-S3).

-On the **ESP32-S3**, the MCU's SIMD instructions ("PIE") are used which further speeds up compression by ~6x.
+On the **ESP32-S3**, the MCU's SIMD instructions ("PIE") are used which further speeds up compression by a factor of _a lot_.

 ## Exemplary benchmark